-(11) Rest cures, custodial care, transportation and routine physical examinations; and
+(11) Rest cures, custodial care, transportation and routine physical examinations;

-(12) Territorial limitations

-.
+(12) Territorial limitations, provided that they do not exclude coverage for services rendered within the United States and its territories or possessions; and

+(13) Genetic testing not ordered by a medical provider, and not used to diagnose or treat a disease.

 Drafting Note: Some of the exclusions set forth in this provision may be unnecessary or in conflict with existing state legislation and should be deleted.

-G. This regulation shall not impair or limit the use of waivers to exclude, limit or reduce coverage or benefits for specifically named or described preexisting diseases, physical condition or extra hazardous activity.
+E. Notwithstanding Subsection D of this section, this regulation shall not impair or limit the use of waivers to exclude, limit or reduce coverage or benefits for specifically named or described preexisting diseases, physical condition or extra hazardous activity.
 Where waivers are required as a condition of issuance, renewal or reinstatement, signed acceptance by the insured is required unless on initial issuance the full text of the waiver is contained either on the first page or specification page.

-Drafting Note: States with specific waiver requirements that differ for group insurance should add language in Subsection G to be consistent with applicable statutes.

-H. Policy provisions precluded in this section shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 3B of the Accident and Sickness Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.
+F. The enumeration in this section of specific precluded policy provisions shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 4B of the Supplementary and Short-Term Health Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.

+G. A policy providing a type of supplementary health insurance that is not defined as a “plan” under the Coordination of Benefits Model Regulation (#120) shall not include a coordination of benefits provision or any other provision that allows it to reduce its benefits based on the existence of other coverage its insured may have.

+H. A policy shall not limit an insured’s choice of health care provider if the provider is licensed or otherwise qualified under state law and the services to be provided are within the health care provider’s scope of practice.

+Drafting Note: Former Subsection B in this section established provisions related to the issuance of a policy or rider for additional coverage as a dividend under specified circumstances.
+Subsection B was deleted because insurers rarely offer consumers policy dividends as a benefit on policies covered by this regulation.
+Such provisions are common in life insurance policies.
+If policy dividends are available on policies covered by this regulation in your state, you should look to the treatment of dividends in life insurance.
+Generally, consumers should be allowed to take the policy dividend as a cash payment, but insurers may offer the consumer additional policy benefits in lieu of a cash payment at the option of the consumer.

-Section 7.
-Accident and Sickness Minimum Standards for Benefits
+Section 8.
+Supplementary and Short-Term Health Insurance Minimum Standards for Benefits

 The following minimum standards for benefits are prescribed for the categories of coverage noted in the following subsections.
-An individual accident and sickness insurance policy or group supplemental health insurance policy shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 8L of this regulation.
+A supplementary or short-term health insurance policy or certificate shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 9H of this regulation.

-This section shall not preclude the issuance of any policy or contract combining two or more categories set forth in [cite state law equivalent to Section 5A and B of the NAIC Accident and Sickness Insurance Minimum Standards Model Act].
+This section shall not preclude the issuance of any policy or contract combining two or more categories of excepted benefits set forth in [cite state law equivalent to Section 5B and C of the NAIC Supplementary and Short-Term Health Insurance Minimum Standards Model Act].

 A. General Rules